 Start by thinking of foods that induce diarrhea whenever you take them, and those are your best options since you’ve experienced their effects.
 But if you can’t think of any, you may want to try out some of the foods listed above.

-I wouldn’t know why anyone would want to fake diarrhea, but if you’re sure it’s something just have to do, some of the “tricks” in this post should work for you.
+I wouldn’t know why anyone would want to fake diarrhea, unless you are quite constipated, but if you’re sure it’s something you just have to do, some of the “tricks” in this post should work for you.
 But once again, remember that this isn’t absolutely safe, as it might tip your body into some nasty developments that can get really fatal.